Bloom Into You: Plot

 First-year high school student Yuu Koito unexpectedly receives a confession from a middle school classmate.
 Feeling that she does not understand love, she turns him down.
 She later sees second-year student council member Touko Nanami turning down a confession, and becomes convinced that Touko feels similarly about romance.
 She approaches Touko and the two begin to bond, before Touko suddenly confesses feelings for Yuu, surprising her.
 Although Yuu does not feel capable of reciprocating, Touko is not bothered by this and says she would be very happy if Yuu were to not return her feelings.

 Touko runs for the position of student council president and asks Yuu to be her campaign manager.
 To the dismay of Touko's best friend Sayaka Saeki, Yuu accepts the role.
 Touko expresses that she feels emotionally reliant on Yuu, as she is the only one to whom Touko can be vulnerable.
-Yuu decides to join the student council in order to support Touko, who ultimately wins the election.
+Yuu decides to join the student council to support Touko, who ultimately wins the election.

 As president, Touko plans to revive the student council play, which has not been performed in seven years.
 Yuu is against the idea, and chooses not to suggest her novelist friend Koyomi Kanou when the other members ask who could write it.
-Sayaka tells Yuu to solicit Koyomi's involvement, and to look into the student council president of seven years ago.
-Yuu subsequently learns that Touko's older sister Mio was the student council president at that time, and had been producing a play, but was killed in a traffic accident before its premiere.
+Sayaka tells Yuu to solicit Koyomi's involvement and to look into the student council president of seven years ago.
+Yuu learns that Touko's older sister Mio was the student council president at that time and had been producing a play, but was killed in a traffic accident before its premiere.
 Yuu realizes that Touko is emulating her sister and wants to produce the play in her place.
 She tries to convince Touko that this is unnecessary, but Touko coldly refuses.